DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The discussion highlighted that source maps are a foundational part of the modern development ecosystem, seamlessly integrated with build tools and browser developer tools.
 From a UX perspective, the student learned how source maps contribute to a more reliable user experience by enabling developers to quickly identify and fix bugs that occur in the live environment.

 ---

+#### SECURE HASHING ALGORITHM (SHA)

+### Course Step Number: 496

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the lesson on the Secure Hashing Algorithm (SHA).
+The student learned that SHA is a foundational component of modern web security used to ensure the integrity of data and prevent malicious tampering.
+The concept is highly relevant and is a critical best practice for any web application that relies on external resources.

+##### Insights from Chat Discussion summary

+The discussion highlighted the role of SHA in building user trust by protecting them from potential attacks.
+The student learned that while users may not be aware of the technical details, the implementation of such security measures is an ethical and foundational part of providing a safe and reliable user experience.

+---